projectcalico/calico/getting-started/windows-calico/install.md

 Copy the Kubernetes kubeconfig/certificate file to c:\k\config.
 If using kubeadm, the file will have been emitted to /etc/kubernetes/admin.conf on the master.

->**Note**: the admin.conf file contains the administrator credentials for the cluster; using that file provides the simplest configuration.
+>**Note**: The admin.conf file contains the administrator credentials for the cluster; using that file provides the simplest configuration.
 However, for a production cluster, we recommend running with per-node credentials instead.

 Test the kubeconfig file by running `kubectl`: